God’s Gradual Revelation of Himself

 Love’s Infinite Patience

 God works with his people in love and patience.
-Israelite rebellions against God makes much more sense too.
+Israelite rebellions against God make much more sense too.

 They were not fools simply rejecting the miraculous works of God, as they are so often portrayed in Sunday School discussions (as if we ourselves have no blind spots).
 They were a people with a deep cultural heritage reverting to what they knew to be religious norms, not quite ready to accept fully even the gradual new revelations given to them.